scholarslab/scholarslab.github.io/_posts/2017-02-28-disrupt-the-humanities-managing-director-job-talk.md

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.020.png)

-The DH Slack is open to anyone with a curiosity about DH and/or related interests (e.g. digital libraries, museums, and archives)—those interested just visit [tinyurl.com/DHslack](http://tinyurl.com/DHslack) to join.
+The DH Slack is open to anyone with a curiosity about DH and/or related interests (e.g. digital libraries, museums, and archives)&mdash;those interested just visit [tinyurl.com/DHslack](http://tinyurl.com/DHslack) to join.
 Absolutely no DH expertise is required, and we have several specific channels devoted to DH beginners, students, job seekers, and asking all kinds of DHy questions.

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.021.png)